cobbdzon/GCashPay/README.md

 # ManualMultiPay (MMP) Gateway Extension

-This is a gateway extension for Paymenter that allows you to accept payments through various methods: UPI Address, Bank Account, Aadhaar Number, and Mobile Number.
-The extension displays a QR code and payment information such as the payment address and other relevant details to the user.
-It also provides a button which, when clicked, automatically opens the user's payment app with the payment details pre-filled. **Only payments in INR are available.**
+> Supported Version: Paymenter V1 Beta

+ManualMultiPay (MMP) is a gateway extension for Paymenter, an open-source hosting automation system.
+It enables you to accept payments through multiple methods, which are:

+- UPI Address
+- Bank Account
+- Aadhaar Number
+- Mobile Number

+## Features & Functionality:

+- Displays a QR code and payment details for easy transactions.
+- Provides a one-click payment button to open the user's payment app with pre-filled details.
+- Supports payments in **INR** via UPI Address, Bank Account, Aadhaar Number, and Mobile Number.
-The order ID is added as a transaction note to the payment.
-This makes it easy for both you and the user to keep track of payments and ensure that everything is processed correctly.
+- Automatically adds the order ID as a transaction note for payment tracking which makes it easier to ensure that everything is processed correctly.

-Please note that this extension **does not** handle payment confirmation or invoice marking.
+> The extension **does not** handle payment confirmation or invoice marking.
 After a user makes a payment, you must manually confirm that the payment has been made and mark the invoice as paid.
 This extension is designed to facilitate the payment process, but the confirmation and invoice marking processes are still your responsibility.

 <details>
 <summary>Sample Screenshots